fglmtt/coding/lectures/large-language-models-for-software-engineering.md

 Code completion is the area of software engineering where LLMs have been most thoroughly explored so far

-To some extent, code completion sidesteps hallucination problems by acting as a recommender systems to the developer, who is ultimately responsible to weed out hallucinations before integrating the generated content into the code base.
-Many software engineers already appear to decided that the benefits outweigh any necessary human filtration effort
+To some extent, code completion sidesteps hallucination problems by acting as a recommender system to the developer, who is ultimately responsible to weed out hallucinations before integrating the generated content into the code base.
+Many software engineers already appear to have decided that the benefits outweigh any necessary human filtration effort

 There are expectations that programmers will spend more time reviewing rather than writing code